Fri3dCamp/fri3s/README.md

 Precooking slowly cooks the inside of the fries into a mash.

 * Preheat the vegetable oil and keep it at 150 degrees Celsius
-* Add a portion of fries to the vegetable oil.
-Use small batches, the fries need to freely swim in the vegetable oil
+* Add a portion of fries to the tallow.
+Use small batches, the fries need to freely swim in the tallow
 * Precook the fries for 7 to 8 minutes.
 The fries will *sing* as water evaporates from the potatoes.
 As the potatoes precook, the singing will sowly die out.
 Pre-cook the fries until they start developing a light golden color
-* When the fries are precooked, take them out of the oil, shake the basket to remove oil from the fries and put them in a colander lined with paper towel
+* When the fries are precooked, take them out of the tallow, shake the basket to remove tallow from the fries and put them in a colander lined with paper towel

 ### Resting